sudo-sanoo/my-leetcode-journey/README.md

 - `69`.
 Sqrt(x)
 - `367`.
 Valid Perfect Square
 - `3000`.
 Maximum Area of Longest Diagonal Rectangle
+- `28`.
+Find the Index of the First Occurence in a String

 ### Medium (5 Solved)
 - `49`.
 Group Anagrams